How it all started…

 Two moms of children with autism discussed the need for a place to learn more about the disorder and to share their joys and challenges.
 Over the years, the number of affected individuals continued to grow rapidly, but support and resources were still hard to find in our area.
 As a result, we evaluated our purpose, adjusted our mission, set higher goals, and looked to the future.

 In February of 2016, Jessica Brown and Amy Pennington joined All 4 Autism as the Executive Director and Outreach Coordinator and first hired staff for the organization.
 They shared the vision of opening an Autism Resource Center for the Pee Dee.
-As mothers of autistic children, they wanted to provide a place where families could find the support and resources they so desperately needed.
+As mothers of children with autism, they wanted to provide a place where families could find the support and resources they so desperately needed.

 Jessica had 15 years of experience in the nonprofit sector, and was serving as Executive Director for Greater Florence Habitat for Humanity when she felt called to pursue the dream of opening the resource center.
-Her experience with her son’s diagnosis, and lack of support and resources in our area made a sad situation even more difficult.
-She pledged to do something that would help other ASD families through their journey with autism.
+Her experience with her son’s diagnosis, and lack of support and resources in our area made an uncertain situation even more difficult.
+She pledged to do something that would help other ASD Families through their journey with autism.